VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 Send the `id` with an object that contains an optional `id` parameter.
 For demonstration purposes, there's an extra junk parameter (`foo`) in the object that the `HeroListComponent` should ignore.
-Here's the revised navigation statement:
+Here is the revised navigation statement:

 <code-example path="router/src/app/heroes/hero-detail/hero-detail.component.3.ts" header="src/app/heroes/hero-detail/hero-detail.component.ts (go to heroes)" region="gotoHeroes"></code-example>